rahathossain690/Codeforces-Submission-Parser/README.md

 # How to use
 1. Write contestIds of codeforces on the file 'contestIds.txt' separating them by a whitespace.
 2. Write handles of codeforces on the file 'handles.txt' separating them by a whitespace.
-3. Run the command and wait
+3. Run the command and wait.
+The Codeforces.csv will have the CSV formated data.
 ```
 python Parse.py
 ```
-The Codeforces.csv will have the CSV formated data.
 4. To read data primarily use this command.
+Or use the CSVReader.py for further works (by modifying).
 ```
 python CSVReader.py
 ```
-Or use the CSVReader.py for further works.
+That's it.